i2group/analyze/documentation/developer_essentials_example_documents.md

 In the example, the HTTP Server configuration file `httpd.conf` is used to manipulate the `<DocumentId>` element of a transformed item into the URL of a static file or a servlet.
 The file contains rewrite conditions that identify references to documents, and rewrite rules that convert those references into URLs.
 Depending on the contents of the references, the URLs target a directory that contains image files, or a servlet method.

-Note: The binary documents access example includes the source code for a suitable servlet in the file at `da-subset-documents-example\src\main\java\com\example\ExampleExternalDataDocumentSource.java`.
+Note: The binary documents access example includes the source code for a suitable servlet in the file at `C:\IBM\i2analyze\SDK\sdk-projects\da-subset-documents-example\src\main\java\com\example\ExampleExternalDataDocumentSource.java`.

 Procedure
 ---------